rcallaby/Learn-Vim-and-NeoVim/Lessons/Part-11-Vim-Plugins-Development/vimplugsins.md

 ### A. What is Vimscript?
 Vimscript is the scripting language used for customizing and extending Vim.
 It is a powerful and flexible language with a syntax unique to Vim.

-Certainly!
-Here's an expanded version of your outline for writing scripts in Vimscript:

 ---

 ### B. Basic Syntax